jmaupetit/let-s-open-science-and-research-data/slides.md

 ### Disclaimer

-> I am not trying to be exhaustive & this is not evangelism.
+> I am not trying to be exhaustive.

 ----
 <!-- ---------- Section ---------- -->